syrusakbary/snapshottest/README.md

         self.assertMatchSnapshot(my_api_response)
 ```

+If you want to update the snapshots automatically you can use the `nosetests --snapshot-update`.

 Check the [Unittest example](https://github.com/syrusakbary/snapshottest/tree/master/examples/unittest).
-If you want to update the snapshots automatically you can use the `--snapshot-update` when running with nose.

 ## Usage with pytest